codingEzio/codingezio.github.io/content/0001-01-01-Practice-List-for-LeetCode.md

 +++
-title = "List to Practice for LeetCode" description = "A rough list with around 90 questions from LeetCode"
+title = "Practice List for LeetCode" description = "A rough list with around 90 questions from LeetCode"
 +++